Georgia Uncontested Divorce Parenting Plans

 - We recognize that our child’s needs will change and grow as the child matures; we have made a good faith effort to take these changing needs into account so that the need for future modifications to the parenting plan is minimized.

 - We recognize that the parent with physical custody will make the day-to-day decisions and emergency decisions while the child is residing with such parent.

 - Should the parents disagree about this parenting plan or wish to modify it, they must make a reasonable good faith effort to resolve the issue between them before filing any action with any court.

 Some Details about a Parenting Plan for a Georgia Uncontested Divorce

 Legal Custody, Dispute Resolution, Physical Custody, a detailed Visitation schedule and the Point of Exchange of the child for co-parenting/visitation are the main elements for the Parenting Plan.
 Other issues such as payment of the costs of visitation should also be addressed in the Plan.

 We normally recommend that visitation be simply be as the parties agree.
-However, the Parenting Plan still requires that there be a detailed, written visitation schedule in case the parties do not agree in the future.
+However, Georgia law requires that the Parenting Plan have a detailed, written visitation schedule.
+This is in case the parties do not agree in the future.

 In an uncontested divorce, the Parenting Plan is agreed to by the parents and must also be approved the the Court.
 We can advise you and assist you in agreeing to and writing an uncontested divorce Parenting Plan that will fit your situation and be in the best interest of your child/children.